Christ our Passover sacrifice. 5:6b-8

 So then, as William Barclay puts it in his translation, "get rid of the last remnants of the tainted life that you once lived, so that not a suggestion of evil infection may be left."

-Discuss the practical situation where a member of the congregation is operating an openly dishonest business.
-What do you do?
+A member of the congregation is operating an openly dishonest business; what do you do?

 Print-friendly: Sermon Notes. and Technical Notes